jackW50/jackW50.github.io/_posts/2018-12-10-html_forms.markdown

 ```

 The type attribute of this input element is very dynamic.
 In the example above it indicates ‘text’, and a text box will appear and the user can type in their data.
 The value of the input is what the user types in.
 The form above also has a type attribute that indicates ‘submit’, which will display a button that the user can push when they are done to submit the form.
 Other type attributes include: ‘button’, ‘password’, ‘tel’, ‘hidden’, ‘radio’, ‘checkbox’, ‘number’, ‘range’, ‘submit’, ‘date’, ‘datetime-local’, ‘email’, ‘color’, ‘file’, ‘image’, ‘month’, ‘reset’, ‘search’, ‘time’, ‘url’, ‘week’.
-Different types can be used in different contexts to get information we need for our application.
+Different types can be used in different contexts to get vaireties of information.

 Having menus that users can select from is a common technique that can be user-friendly.
 When creating options, the values are assigned and then presented to the user in a list to pick from.
 This design can make it easier because it cuts down on having the user type in text, and the values can be made specific.
 The drawback is that it may not have the options that user wants, and there is no way for them to specify.